What is a war binder and how do I create one? Plus everything you need to create a war binder or faith journal, including free downloads!

 I’ve also see many created using a Happy Planner!
 You can find Happy Planners at Amazon, or with a coupon, you can get a really good deal at Michaels or Hobby Lobby!

 If you’re wanting to use a Traveler’s Notebook, here are a few options for those!
 Using a Webster’s Pages Travelers Notebook is an affordable option!
 You can find these online at Webster’s Pages, Amazon, JoAnn Fabric, and Hobby Lobby.
-We also have them available here in the boutique as part of our War Binder Starter Kits!
+I also have them available here in the boutique as part of our War Binder Starter Kits!
 If you’re wanting something that is very high quality and will stand the test of time, you might consider a leather travelers notebook cover.
 Chic Sparrow creates some REALLY beautiful traveler’s notebook covers.
 If you decide to go this route, you want to make sure you pay close attention to the size of the cover you purchase.

-If you are purchasing a cover from Chic Sparrow to fit our Live Oak Boutique journals, you need the Wide size, or the A5 size if you want a little more room around the outside edges of your journals.
+If you are purchasing a cover from Chic Sparrow to fit Live Oak Nest journals, you need the Wide size, or the A5 size if you want a little more room around the outside edges of your journals.
 This one is beautiful!
 The sizes of traveler’s notebook covers vary depending on the manufacturer so make sure you carefully select the size that will hold the notebooks/journals you plan to use.
-Live Oak Boutique journals are 5 inches x 8 inches, and all three of them stacked are just shy of an inch in depth.
+Live Oak Nest journals are 5 inches x 8 inches, and all three of them stacked are just shy of an inch in depth.
 It can easily get overwhelming with all of the options out there, which is why I’ve listed these two great traveler’s notebook cover options in two price ranges for you!
 Webster’s Pages and Chic Sparrow.